Repair Nodes¶

 This guide has demonstrated how to import data from non-Canton Daml Participant Nodes or from a Canton Participant of a lower major version as part of a Canton upgrade.

-Canton enables interoperability of distributed participants and domains.
+Canton enables interoperability of distributed participants and sync domains.
 Particularly in distributed settings without trust assumptions, faults in one part of the system should ideally produce minimal irrecoverable damage to other parts.
-For example if a domain is irreparably lost, the participants previously connected to that domain need to recover and be empowered to continue their workflows on a new domain.
+For example if a sync domain is irreparably lost, the participants previously connected to that sync domain need to recover and be empowered to continue their workflows on a new sync domain.

-This guide will illustrate how to replace a lost domain with a new domain providing business continuity to affected participants.
+This guide will illustrate how to replace a lost sync domain with a new sync domain providing business continuity to affected participants.

 Note

-Please note that the given section describes a preview feature, due to the fact that using multiple domains is only a preview feature.
+Please note that the given section describes a preview feature, because using multiple sync domains is a preview feature.

-Suppose that a set of participants have been conducting workflows via a domain that runs into trouble.
-In fact consider that the domain has gotten into such a disastrous state that the domain is beyond repair, for example:
+Suppose that a set of participants have been conducting workflows via a sync domain that runs into trouble.
+In fact consider that the sync domain has gotten into such a disastrous state that the sync domain is beyond repair, for example:

-• The domain has experienced data loss and is unable to be restored from backups or the backups are missing crucial recent history.
+- The sync domain has experienced data loss and is unable to be restored from backups or the backups are missing crucial recent history.

-• The domain data is found to be corrupt causing participants to lose trust in the domain as a mediator.
+- The sync domain data is found to be corrupt causing participants to lose trust in the sync domain as a mediator.

-• copying over the agreed-upon set of contracts to a brand new domain,
+- copying over the agreed-upon set of contracts to a brand-new sync domain,

-• and finally continue running workflows on the new domain having recovered from the permanent loss of the old domain.
+- and finally continue running workflows on the new sync domain having recovered from the permanent loss of the old sync domain.

 To follow along with this guide, ensure you have installed and unpacked the Canton release bundle and run the following commands from the “canton-X.Y.Z” directory to set up the initial topology.